bitwarden/contributing-docs/docs/getting-started/server/guide.md

 2. You will be prompted to enter a password 3 times.
 Create a complex password and type it into the `Export Password` field on each prompt.
 You will not be able to copy/paste.
 3. You will receive output similar to the following.
-You will need this information for the next section.
+You will need to collect the generated certificate fingerprints for use in the [Configure User Secrets](#configure-user-secrets) section.

     ```